jailop/multiping/README.md

 ## C version

-The C version in under the folder `c-impl`
+The C version is under the folder `c-impl`

     $ make